 In addition to liabilities, the statement of financial position (Exhibit A-1) will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
 The District has three types of items; the first arises only under a modified accrual basis of accounting that qualifies for the reporting in this category.
 Accordingly, the item unavailable revenue - property taxes, is reported only in the governmental funds balance sheet (Exhibit C-1).
 This amount is deferred and recognized as an inflow of resources in the period that the amount becomes available.
 The second is the deferrals of pension expense that result from the implementation of GASB Statement 68.
-The third is the deferrals for pension and OPEB are only reported in the government-wide statement of net position (Exhibit A-1).
+The third is the deferrals of OPEB expense that result from the implementation of GASB Statement 75.
+The deferrals for pension and OPEB are only reported in the government-wide statement of net position (Exhibit A-1).